cenpnt/Rust-Project/README.md

 To navigate through all the program's features, you can follow these steps:

-- Press "c" to access the CPU section
+- Press `c` to access the CPU section

-- Press "m" to access the Memory section
+- Press `m` to access the Memory section

-- Press "n" to access the Network section
+- Press `n` to access the Network section

-- Press "p" to access the Process section
+- Press `p` to access the Process section

-- Press "d" to access the Disk section
+- Press `d` to access the Disk section

-- Press "t" to access the Temperature section
+- Press `t` to access the Temperature section

-- Press "b" to access the Battery section
+- Press `b` to access the Battery section

-- Press "h" to return to the Home page
+- Press `h` to return to the Home page

-- Press "q" to quit the program
+- Press `q` to quit the program